 For a detailed exposition of the five psycho-physical aggregates in accord with Asaṅga’s Abhidharmasamuccaya, see Jamgon Kongtrul, TOK Book 6, Pt.
 2: 477–531.

-- Five skandhas
+- five skandhas

 - ཕུང་པོ་ལྔ།